 Elizabeth is a member of the board of CHIME (Churches Initiative in Music Education) and the committee of the Conference of Catholic Directors of Music and pursues a busy teaching and solo career alongside her Cathedral commitments.
 In November.

 In 2005 she was admitted to Fellowship of the Guild of Church Musicians following examination and was admitted to the Fellowship of the Faculty of Church Music Honoris causa in 2009.

-Paul Cheater – BA MIMgt HonFNCM Cert Ed - Vice Principal
+Paul Cheater – BA MIMgt HonFNCM Cert Ed - Chief Executive Officer

 In addition to a successful career as a musician, Paul Cheater has enjoyed a wide-ranging and distinguished teaching career that has embraced all aspects of education, from primary to university level, in the United Kingdom and overseas.
 He has held many positions of responsibility, including that of head, in several schools since he was appointed to his first teaching post at Papplewick School in Ascot in 1973.